rishichirchi/SummUp/README.md

 # SummUp

-MoodPulse is an Emotion-Aware Chat Companion app designed to enhance chat experiences by analyzing the sentiment of ongoing conversations and providing real-time feedback on the chat's mood.
+SummUp is an Emotion-Aware Chat Companion app designed to enhance chat experiences by analyzing the sentiment of ongoing conversations and providing real-time feedback on the chat's mood.
 Using a combination of WebSocket communication, Kafka message streaming, and sentiment analysis, MoodPulse generates insights that help users understand the emotional tone of their chat interactions.

 ## Table of Contents